thisisjofrank/LLM-GM-Practice/README.md

 ### Styling the Interface

-The HTML interface is embedded in `main.ts` - customize the CSS for your preferred look.
+Customize the application's appearance by editing `static/styles.css` and `static/index.html` for your preferred look and functionality.

 ## API Endpoints